 15.2.3 Parallel Test Harness

-By default, Automake generated a parallel (concurrent) test harness.
+By default, Automake generates a parallel (concurrent) test harness.
 It features automatic collection of the test scripts output in .log files, concurrent execution of tests with make -j, specification of inter-test dependencies, lazy reruns of tests that have not completed in a prior run, and hard errors for exceptional failures.

 The parallel test harness operates by defining a set of make rules that run the test scripts listed in TESTS, and, for each such script, save its output in a corresponding .log file and its results (and other “metadata”, see API for Custom Test Drivers) in a corresponding .trs (as in Test ReSults) file.
 The .log file will contain all the output emitted by the test on its standard output and its standard error.
 The .trs file will contain, among the other things, the results of the test cases run by the script.

 The parallel test harness will also create a summary log file, TEST_SUITE_LOG, which defaults to test-suite.log and requires a .log suffix.
 This file depends upon all the .log and .trs files created for the test scripts listed in TESTS.
+It contains the output of all tests that failed, encountered a hard error, succeeded unexpectedly, or—unless the variable IGNORE_SKIPPED_LOGS is set to a non-empty value—were skipped.

 As with the serial harness above, by default one status line is printed per completed test, and a short summary after the suite has completed.
 However, standard output and standard error of the test are redirected to a per-test log file, so that parallel execution does not produce intermingled output.
 The output from failed tests is collected in the test-suite.log file.
 If the variable ‘VERBOSE’ is set, this file is output after the summary.